Diving and Hyperbaric Medicine: Instructions for authors

 Figures (including photos, graphs, diagrams, illustrations and radiographs) must not be embedded in the main manuscript document.
 They are to be uploaded as separate electronic files in high resolution preferably TIF but DHM accepts JPEG format in Manuscript Manager.
 Name the document with the first author’s name and figure number as appropriate.
 Figures should be uploaded to Manuscript Manager in their numbered order, which results in them being compiled in the review document in correct order.

 The title of the figure and caption are not to be included in the figure.
 These appear in the ‘legends and captions’ section at the end of the manuscript document.
-Legends should generally contain fewer than 40 words and should be thorough enough to be understood independently of the main text.
+Captions should generally contain fewer than 40 words and should be thorough enough to be understood independently of the main text.
+Any abbreviations or acronyms used in the table should be defined (in alphabetical order) at the end of the caption.
 Magnification should be indicated in the captions for photomicrographs, and consideration given to the positioning of labels on diagnostic material as this can greatly influence the size of reproduction that can be achieved in the published article.

 Any graphs or histograms created in Excel should be sent within their original Excel file, including the data table(s) from which they were produced.
 This allows the journal office to edit figures for maximum legibility when printed.
 Upload the spreadsheet to Manuscript Manager with the other manuscript documents and select the designator ‘other’ and the option ‘hide from reviewers’ so that the spreadsheet is not incorporated in the review document.